Guru-hkr/Guru-hkr/README.md

-- 👋 Hi, I’m @Guru-hkr
+- 👋 Hi, I’m Guru
-- 👀 I’m interested in Programming.
+- 👀 I’m interested in Ethical Hacking.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently working as Software Eng.
 - 💞️ I’m looking to collaborate on Cyber Security.
 - For  Supporting me and Contacting me Please mail me:----- newstartup001@proton.me ------- on this mail. i am very Thankfull to U......